DOI-ONRR/blog-nrrd/src/pages/metrics-and-policy/index.md

 Within each category, we specify the relevant laws, regulations and polices that govern that specific area of work.
 Each category contains a detailed breakdown of our desired outcomes, the specific metrics to gauge progress towards these ultimate goals, the methodology for tracking each metric, the frequency of tracking each measure, and the assigned individual responsible for data collection.

+Including all team members to track at least one metric, promotes their buy-in to the metrics plan and encourages their input on the best ways to track the different metrics.

 ### Metrics management
 We’ve taken a proactive approach to simplify our metrics management.
 We've incorporated our metrics goals into the same spreadsheet used for annual high-level goals and road mapping.
 We plan to revisit the metrics tracking tab during each roadmap session and document available data.

 By embedding the metrics tracking sheet in our work planning document, we aim to create a routine for documenting and maintaining metrics regularly.
-We aim to avoid the habit of deferring measurements until the quarter or year-end.
+We aim to avoid the habit of deferring measurements until the quarter- or year-end.

 Additionally, we are optimizing our organizational efficiency by applying labels through our project management tool.
 This enables us to categorize tasks based on the specific metrics goals.